BoloyNag/MyNodeApp/README.md

 # MyNodeApp
-A Simple NodeJS application made with EJS
+A Simple NodeJS application made with EJS included with a dockerfile to run in docker